Curriculum for Y1 to Y6

 Areas of learning

 There are eight areas of learning in our curriculum and within each area of learning there are specific subjects which are taught throughout the school from Year 1 to Year 6.
-Some of these subjects are taught as discrete subjects and some are taught within creative topics.
-Some subjects such as careers are covered through whole school assemblies as well as lessons.
+Most of these subjects are taught as discrete subjects.
+Some aspects of some subjects such as RE, PSHE , Citizenship and World of Work are covered through whole school assemblies as well as lessons.

 The arts are a source of inspiration, enjoyment and fulfilment.
 They provide contexts in which children and young people learn to express their thoughts and emotions, use their imaginations, experiment and develop creativity.
 Within this are of learning, the specific subjects taught are: